v2sCollections/Constellation/README.md

 - Add a small icon in front of lootable items in the world and inventory,, so it's easier to see what is what It also help for inventory management.
 - The player's health bar dynamically changes colour at 75%, 50% and 25%.
 - Changes the player's boost bar colour to blue and flashes cyan when fully recharged.
-- Enhance your dialogue experience with a wider, refined and centered text area, improved text clarity featuring a subtle shadow for better readability — all without annoying transition animations.
+- Enhance your dialogue experience with a wider, refined and centred text area, and improved text clarity featuring a subtle shadow for better readability — all without annoying transition animations.
 - Removes the warning when opening the console for the first time in a session.
+- Gives terminals and kiosks a darker theme, and makes the terminal startup less bright.

 ## StarUI Inventory